 In a vegetarian Samaya Baji, you will find items like Baji (Beaten rice), Bara or Wo, Achhar (prickle), soybeans, spinach, Aalu Tama, and a side drink, Chhyang, which is totally optional.

 Newari cuisine is a part of the Newari culture which is prepared during special occasions and festivals of the Newar community.
-The Newari food has unique ingredients and preparation process that has been descended from generation to generation.
+The Newari food has unique ingredients and preparation processes that have descended from generation to generation.

-Many people from the Newar community have opened Newari restaurants to serve authentic Newari food that is present in a majority in Kathmandu, Bhaktapur, and Lalitpur.
+Many people from the Newar community have opened Newari restaurants to serve authentic Newari food that is present in the majority of Kathmandu, Bhaktapur, and Lalitpur.